This requires an interconnected holistic system that prioritizes physical, emotional, digital and legal security.

 Online harassment is pervasive for women journalists.
 According to the International Women's Media Foundation, more than 70% of women in the field say they have experienced it.
-In fact, it's now considered a major driver for women leaving journalism.
+In fact, it's now considered a major driver for women leaving the field.
 Keeping our reporters digitally safe includes fighting back against online harassment.
 We also train our reporters on the link between physical and digital security, source protection, hacking and phishing and ensuring digital security in both high- and low-tech environments.

 Global Press has both local and global counsel to ensure our team has ample representation.
 In training, reporters learn key laws, penal codes and strategies for navigating press freedom specific to their local community.

 In 2020, Global Press received the Chester M. Pierce Human Rights Award from the American Psychiatric Association for its Duty of Care program and its “extraordinary efforts to prioritize the mental health of journalists around the world."